discord/discord-example-app/README.md

 Fetch the credentials from your app's settings and add them to a `.env` file (see `.env.sample` for an example).
 You'll need your app ID (`APP_ID`), server ID (`GUILD_ID`), bot token (`DISCORD_TOKEN`), and public key (`PUBLIC_KEY`).

 Fetching credentials is covered in detail in the [getting started guide](https://discord.com/developers/docs/getting-started).

+> 🔑 Environment variables can be added to the `.env` file in Glitch or when developing locally, and in the Secrets tab in Replit (the lock icon on the left).

 ### Run the app